dimagi/commcare-cloud/docs/source/installation/index.rst

 This section has details on the following topics.

-- How to deploy a CommCare HQ instance on one or more servers (also referred as install sometimes).
+- How to deploy a CommCare HQ instance on one or more servers (also referred to as "install" sometimes).

+- :doc:`Preparatory steps <preparing-to-migrate>` for migrating from another environment such as Dimagi's www.commcarehq.org.

 - Import data if you are migrating from another existing instance such as Dimagi's www.commcarehq.org or any other